Package insert / prescribing information

 Urogenital: BUN increased, renal failure.
 There have been some reports of dry ejaculation during the period of Aminocaproic acid treatment.
 These have been reported to date only in hemophilia patients who received the drug after undergoing dental surgical procedures.
 However, this symptom resolved in all patients within 24 to 48 hours of completion of therapy.

-The intravenous and oral LD50 of Aminocaproic acid were 3.0 and 12.0 g/kg respectively in the mouse and 3.2 and 16.4 g/kg respectively in the rat.
+The intravenous and oral LD50 of Aminocaproic acid were 3.0 g/kg and 12.0 g/kg, respectively, in the mouse and 3.2 g/kg and 16.4 g/kg, respectively, in the rat.
 An intravenous infusion dose of 2.3 g/kg was lethal in the dog.
 On intravenous administration, tonic-clonic convulsions were observed in dogs and mice.